Tobitup/meow_base/README.md

 # meow_base
 Repository for base MEOW definitions, as well as a some example implementations.

+## Installation
+The package is available on pypi, can can be installed with

+    pip install meow_base

 ## Core definitons

 The core MEOW defintions are found in **core/meow.py** These are parents classes for implementations to use, with certain attributes and functions enabling a certain amount of interchangeability within those classes.